 A Schedule of Dilapidation advice on all aspects of repair and maintenance obligations for both landlords and tenants.

 A commercial Lease or contract between both parties, normally includes a Repairing Covenant or clause, obliging a tenant to maintain the building or part of the building under the terms of the Lease.
 Maintenance clause may encompass both the interior and exterior or be limited to internal repair only.

-At Conspect engineering we can act on behalf of either landlords or tenants In preparation of a Schedule of Dilapidation’s.
+At Conspect we can act on behalf of either/ or landlords and tenants In preparation of a Schedule of Dilapidation’s